KiraCore/docs.kira.network/README.md

-# Ecosystem
+# KIRA's Ecosystem

-Welcome to KIRA's Ecosystem Submission page.
-If you wish to express your interest in building with us, you are at the right place.
-We will make a special ecosystem project card for you in our documentation where you are promoted with references to all your media.
-All you have to do is create a website or at least a Twitter account to give your submission credibility, and push a PR to this repo to present your idea by following these simple steps:
+Welcome to the KIRA Ecosystem repository!
+This is the place to showcase your innovative ideas built on the KIRA network.
+By submitting your project, we'll create a dedicated card in our documentation, complete with links to your online presence and other media.

+To get started, establish an online presence for your project, whether it's a website or a Twitter account.
+This will lend credibility to your submission.
+Then, follow these simple steps to present your idea:

 1. Clone this branch: